samueljklee/pneumonia-detection/README.md

 ## Description
 - Pneumonia Detection with Chest X-Ray images.
-- Image classification built on top of InceptionV3 pre-trained model using Keras.
+- Image classification built on top of VGG16 pre-trained model using Tensorflow 2.0 and Keras.

 ## Topic